IQSS/dataverse-frontend/README.md

 # Removes the project and its dependencies
 $ ./rm-env.sh
 ```

-Note that the image tag in the docker registry must to be pre pushed, otherwise the script will fail.
-You can find the existing tags on DockerHub [@gdcc/dataverse][dv_app_docker_image_url]
+Note that the image tag in the docker registry must be pre pushed, otherwise the script will fail.
+You can find the
+existing tags on DockerHub [@gdcc/dataverse][dv_app_docker_image_url]

 If you are running the script for the first time, it may take a while, since npm has to install all project dependencies.
-This can also happen if you added new dependencies to `package.json`, or used the _uninstall_ script to remove current project files and shut down any running containers.
+This can also happen if you added new dependencies to `package.json`, or used the _uninstall_ script to remove current
+project files and shut down any running containers.

 Once the script has finished, you will be able to access Dataverse via:

 - Dataverse SPA Frontend: [http://localhost:8000/spa][dv_app_localhost_spa_url]
 - Dataverse JSF Application: [http://localhost:8000][dv_app_localhost_legacy_url]

-Note: The Dataverse configbaker takes some time to start the application, so the application will not be accessible until the bootstrapping is complete.
+Note: The Dataverse configbaker takes some time to start the application, so the application will not be accessible until
+the bootstrapping is complete.

 <br>